AmoghSaxena/PyPad/README.md

 ## Usage

-To use PyPad, simply clone the repository or download the `PyPad.py` file to your local machine.
-Navigate to the directory containing `PyPad.py` and run the following command:
+To use PyPad, simply clone the repository or download the `PyPad.exe` file to your local machine.
+Navigate to the directory `./release/PyPad.exe` or if you want to use python file (`PyPad.py`) and run the following command:

 ```bash
 python PyPad.py